-Search for all the processes with the name Communicator, Lync, ucmapi or Outlook.
-Select them and click on ‘End Task’ option.
+Search for all the processes with the name Communicator, Lync, ucmapi, or Outlook.
+Select them and click on the ‘End Task’ option.

 The second step is to disable the cached Exchange Mode performing the following tasks:

-3) Click on Email Accounts Tab and go to Email option
+- Click on Email Accounts Tab and go to the Email option

-4) Select the email address that is associated with OST file showing error and click on ‘Change’
+- Select the email address associated with the OST file showing the error and after that, click on ‘Change’

 c).
 Using Inbuilt ScanOST.exe repair Utility

-The third step is to use an inbuilt utility scanost.exe, which comes with MS Outlook to repair issues in OST files.
-It was present until MS outlook 2010 version and has been replaced by scanpst.exe for the repair of both OST and PST files.
+The third step is to use an inbuilt utility scanost.exe, which comes with Microsoft Outlook to repair issues in OST files.
+It was present until the Microsoft Outlook 2010 version and has been replaced by scanpst.exe for the repair of both OST and PST files.
 We use can this utility by using the steps stated below:

-6).
-Choose all the folders or only the desired folders and check the box of ‘Repair Errors’
+- Choose all the folders or only the desired folders and check the box ‘Repair Errors’

 d).
 Export OST into Reliable Format:

-There exist two ways to export OST file to Outlook data file PST format; Import/ Export Option or OST Conversion Tool
+There exist two ways to export OST files to Outlook data file PST format; Import/ Export Option or third party tool.

 1).
-Use Import/Export feature of MS Outlook for exporting of OST file to Outlook PST file using the steps defined:
+Use the Import/Export feature of MS Outlook

 a) Start MS Outlook Application.